dcordero/Tealium-ios-library/README.md

 ```

 ####6.
 Dispatch Verification
-Use Tealium’s EvenStore to verify dispatches are available with the expected data sources in real-time:
+The two recommended methods for dispatch verification are:

+- AudienceStream Live Events
+- Vendor Dashboard

+AudienceStream live events provides real time visualization of dispatched data if the Tealium DataCloud Tag has been added the same TIQ account-profile used to init the library:

 ![](../../wiki/images/EventStore.png)

-Please consult your Tealium Account Manager on how to enable Event Store.

-If data sources have been properly mapped to a target vendors’ variables, dispatches can also be verified by reviewing a vendor's provided dashboard.
+An analytic vendor with real time processing, such as [Google Analytics](http://www.google.com/analytics/)), can also be used to verify dispatches if the data sources have been properly mapped to the target vendorsâ€™ variables.

 Note: vendors without real-time processing may take up to several hours to update their reporting.

-If you have not yet chosen a vendor to use, we recommend testing with an analytic service with real-time reporting, such as [Google Analytics](http://www.google.com/analytics/)), for detailed instructions, consult the Tealium community post at: https://community.tealiumiq.com/posts/568700

 ### What Next###